freifunk/projects.freifunk.net-contents/collections/_projects/freifunk_meshenger.md

 #### Milestones

 * Allow contacs with target hostname (e.g. mydomain.com) and WebRTC signaling servers.
-* Allow calls over the Internet with optional STUN/TURN servers.
+* Allow calls over the Internet with STUN/TURN servers.
 * Allow an easy setup of own signaling servers.
   * This is probably more of a find and document task, as there are existing open source solutions.
 * Allow text messaging.
 * Polishing of the current code.
-* Adaptation to known android development patterns (different bitmaps for different resolutions, ...).
+* Adaptation to known Android development patterns (different bitmaps for different resolutions, ...).

 ##### PREPARATION/BONDING